 The Climate@MaxPerutzLabs and the Environmental Protection Committee at the IMP, IMBA, GMI, and VBCF are committed to help tackle the climate crisis by reducing the environmental footprint of the Vienna BioCenter research institutes.
 By informing employees and students, and by testing sustainable research solutions, they aim to make research as climate friendly as possible and to motivate all employees to become more energy efficient, reduce waste, and cut emissions associated with transport.
-These efforts are coordinated and spearheaded by Martin Radolf and Max Perutz Labs postdoc Jeroen Dobbelaere.

 In this lecture series, international speakers from universities, research institutes, and companies share their knowledge on best practices to save energy, reduce waste, and other aspects of sustainability in the lab.
 The lectures cover diverse aspects of climate change and can benefit any research institution.

 In 2020, several institutes have opted for energy providers that source their energy from renewables only.
 With their efforts, the IMP, IMBA, GMI and VBCF have decreased their CO2 emissions significantly, even after accounting for the reduction in air travel resulting from the COVID-19 pandemic.
 The Max Perutz Labs will switch to electricity from renewable sources (UZ-46 certified) in 2025.

 Ultra low temperature freezers consume large amounts of electricity.
 Many labs in the research institutes on campus have increased the temperature of their freezers from -80 degrees to -70 degrees, and now purchase ultra energy-efficient freezers only.